 So let’s look at a hypothetical scenario.
 If we see that 90% of customers stay with the business after a particular transaction type, that’s already a great score, right?
 What if the business improved that score to 93% satisfied after a purchase that could mean millions of additional revenue for your business.
 To use an analogy it’s the equivalent of plugging a hole in the bucket that is pouring out 3% of your customers every year!
 Customers that are loyal and satisfied tend to buy more products over time as they develop trust in the company.

 Loyal customers then become the biggest source of additional revenue through word of mouth sales as they speak with friends, family and colleagues.
 When your customers are acting as references for your business they are putting their reputations on the line making it far more effective than traditional advertising.
 The challenge for any business is actually making the link between customer loyalty and satisfaction to key metrics such as financial outcomes.
-That’s one of the main reasons that we developed our salesforce app, we wanted to prove the value of service to the bottom line.
-In the app we created some analytics that is able to link customer feedback and loyalty to key financial metrics.
+That’s one of the main reasons that we developed our salesforce app, we wanted to prove the value of customer service to the bottom line.
+In the app we created some analytics in salesforce that is able to link customer feedback and loyalty to key financial metrics.
 So instead of guessing the impact that happy customers are having on your business you can actually get a true financial figure.

 Then there is the interaction between the employee and the business.
 What does the business expect from the employee and what does the employee expect from the business?
 Are people well trained in the processes that exist?
 Are the systems that employees use cumbersome and difficult?
 As a business you want your employees to be well trained on the systems and processes so that they are able to deliver great service to customers.
 However if your employees are not trained appropriately or if the systems are too cumbersome this will have an impact on the quality of service.
 The lack of appropriate training means that there is a high likelihood of mistakes and this just increases the cost of service for the business.